A Message from Nina

 Brief BIO

 Nina Sossamon-Pogue is a nationally recognized keynote speaker who helps high achievers and ambitious teams rewire stress so it fuels success instead of breaking performance.
-Her bold message: Train your brain.
-Change the game.
-She equips audiences with practical, science-backed tools to rewire fear, reduce stress, and build real resilience—so they can thrive through change and succeed for the long haul.
+Her bold message equips audiences with practical, science-backed tools to reduce stress and build real resilience, so they can thrive through change and succeed for the long haul.

 Nina’s career spans elite athletics, broadcast journalism, and executive leadership.
-She competed as a USA Gymnast (1982–1984), became an Emmy-winning news anchor for more than a decade, and served on the leadership team of a hyper-growth SaaS company for 10+ years, helping take Benefitfocus public in 2013.
+She competed as a USA Gymnast, became an Emmy-winning news anchor for more than a decade, and served on the leadership team of a hyper-growth SaaS company, Beneiftofucs, for 10+ years, helping take it public in 2013.
 Along the way, she faced career-ending injury, public setbacks, and personal tragedy - including a car accident that made headlines and tested her at every level.
 Through it all, she didn’t just bounce back - she came back stronger.

-Today, Nina blends lived experience with her deep study of neuroscience, stoic philosophy, and cognitive behavioral psychology to deliver her proven method called THIS, a framework that equips audiences to meet challenges of all sizes head-on and come out stronger.
+Today, Nina blends lived experience with her deep study of neuroscience, stoic philosophy, and cognitive behavioral psychology to deliver her proven framework called THIS Method that equips audiences to meet challenges of all sizes head-on and come out stronger.

 She is the author of two bestselling books, This Is Not the End and But I Want Both, and host of the podcast This Seriously Sucks: The Right Podcast When Life Goes Seriously Wrong.
 Nina has spoken for national brands like GE, Chick-fil-A, SHRM, and at leading tech and cybersecurity events throughout the US, and she’s frequently called on to help teams navigate stress, pressure, and high-performance demands.